architecture-first/boa-showcase/docs/programming/Concepts.md

 We want to model for the same behavior.

 Periodically, the Merchant checks the inventory status to see if any changes are needed.
-This can help prevent the "running out of X" problem that can occur if similar logic doesn't exist at all.
+This can help prevent the "running out of product X" problem that can occur if similar logic doesn't exist at all.

 ## Error Handling

 ![](images/Vision/boa-general-documentation-Vision-Error-Handling.drawio.png)

 Error handling in a distributed environment is more difficult than in a monolith.
-Errors have to be handled in the microservice and also propagated back the interested party, such as a user.
+Errors have to be handled in the microservice and also propagated back the interested party, such as a user or technical support.

 In BOA, an exception is caught by the platform and naturally sent to the Vicinity Monitor as well as the original caller.
-The Vicinity Monitor is a Redis channel that can be monitored by subscribing.
+The Vicinity Monitor ('channel: VicinityMonitor') is a Redis channel that can be monitored by subscribing.

 The exception is also naturally logged.
-As in a Convo, the key that binds the exception to the request is the request ID.
+As in a Convo, the attribute that binds the exception to the request is the request ID.

 ```java
         Object proceed = null;